 Level of risk

 Each week the coronavirus situation is assessed to see whether it is developing in a positive or negative direction.
 This assessment is carried out jointly by central government, the municipal health services (GGDs), the National Institute for Public Health and the Environment (RIVM) and the safety regions.
 The Minister of Health, Welfare and Sport then determines which risk level applies to each region.
-Do we need to exercise ‘caution’ (level 1), is the situation one of ‘concern’ (level 2) or is the situation ‘serious’ (level 3) or even ‘very serious’ (level 4)?
+Do we need to exercise ‘caution’ (level 1), is the situation one of ‘concern’ (level 2) or is the situation ‘serious’ (level 3) or even ‘severe’ (level 4)?

 Central government and/or the safety region in question will take appropriate measures based on the risk level.
 Measures depend on the local situation and may therefore vary from region to region.